venuc13/Practical-HW1/README.md

 **Task:** Create two Algorand accounts and report the two addresses in [form.md](form.md).
 The accounts will be called account A and B from now on.

-There are many ways of creating Algorand accounts.
-For non-developers, the simplest way is to use a wallet such as [My Algo Wallet](https://wallet.myalgo.com/).
-After choosing a password, just click on "Add Wallet" and then "Create Wallet" below "New Wallet", and follow the instructions.

-For developers, the Python SDK allows you easily to create wallets by running the following code:
+The Python SDK allows you easily to create wallets/accounts by running the following code:
 ```py
 import algosdk